 The Fall of the Wicked Queen and Her Return to Greatness

 Once there was a wicked queen who found herself robbed of all her powers.
-The prince who rendered her powerless, defenseless and old did not notice that while he vanquished her power and the falsehood of everlasting youth, he did not vanquish her life, and so she was left to wander the enchanted world as an old hag.
+The prince, who had rendered her powerless, defenseless and old, did not notice that while he vanquished her power he did not vanquish her life.
+Thus, she was left to wander the world as an aged hag.

-Upon realizing this, on her way out of his fortress the hag stole a series of books with titles of enchantment from where she hoped she could derive a plan to steal or sacrifice or whatever it was that would return her powers to her.
+Upon realizing this, the hag sneaked inside his fortress and stole a series of books with titles promising enchantments.
+From these, she hoped to derive a plan to steal or sacrifice whatever necessary to return herself to her powers.

 Popular posts from this blog